freqtrade/freqtrade/docs/hyperopt.md

 ### Understand Hyperopt ROI results

-If you are optimizing ROI, your result will look as follows and include a ROI table:
+If you are optimizing ROI (i.e. if optimization search-space contains 'all' or 'roi'), your result will look as follows and include a ROI table:

 ```
 Best result: